 The NWS defines an Excessive Cold Event based on the temperatures, wind chill and microclimate factors.
 While winter temperatures tend to be mild in Orange County, there have been occasions when they have dropped to below 40°F, and a few occasions when they have dropped below freezing.
 When coupled with heavy rain and wind, these low temperatures can pose significant health risks.
 Cold weather poses an additional challenge in that people can be affected by cold more quickly based on other underlying factors, including but not limited to age, health, and other items addressed in the Planning Assumptions portion of this Annex.

 1.3.1 Preparing and Responding with the Whole Community

 The County of Orange strives to incorporate the Whole Community perspective in its emergency planning and encourages Operational Area jurisdictions to do the same.
-By planning for the Whole Community, complexities in the diversity in Orange County are assimilated into the County planning strategy.
+Whole Community includes: